 10. Blogging

-Blogging is an amazing way students can make some extra cash.
+Blogging is an amazing way for students can make some extra cash.
 You can easily create a blog relating to a particular hobby you have.
-You can just write about it and share it with the world.
-Your blog can also be academic-centric or on skills you’re good at.

-The internet is a wide space that has made it very possible for a student to make money online.
-You just need to find someone somewhere who requires your skillset and talent and give value to that person—and get paid for it.
-The extra money from the net could be a way of paying bills, student loans, and achieving other financial goals.
+The internet is a wide space that has made it possible for students to make money online.
+You need to find someone somewhere who requires your skillset and talent and give value to that person and get paid for it.